 Our Department of Mathematical Sciences is genuinely innovative and student-focused.
 Our research groups are working on a broad range of collaborative areas tackling real-world issues.
 Here are a few examples:

-We also offer an MSD and MPhil in this subject, and part-time research study is also available.
+We offer an MSD and MPhil in this subject, and part-time research study is available.
+You can also start this course in either October, January or April.

 The Department of Mathematical Sciences has an international reputation in all areas of Mathematical Sciences including; statistics, operational research, applied mathematics, pure mathematics, and actuarial science.